GoogleCloudPlatform/professional-services-data-validator/samples/airflow/kubernetes_pod_operator/README.md

 ### Instructions

 1. Download the DAG file in this directory
-2. Update the DAF configuration for your use case (update PROJECT_ID, optional gcs bucket)
+2. Update the DAG configuration for your use case (update PROJECT_ID, optional gcs bucket)
 3. Upload it to the DAGs folder in your Composer environment

 ### Build Docker Image